Shameless (British TV series): Series 10 (2012)

 Series 10, originally planned to be the second half of the ninth series, was reduced from 11 episodes to 10.
 It aired between 13 September and 1 November 2012.
 As with the last two series, the first two episodes aired on two consecutive nights.

-The final episode of the tenth series saw three prominent characters depart: Emmanuel Ighodaro left his role as Jackson Powell when he and Avril's mounting debts and fractured marriage become too much, Kari Corbett's character Ruby Hepburn was killed off when she took Mimi hostage which resulted in her falling out of a window to her death, and Valerie Lilley made her exit as Patty Croker, when she was told that she was dying and wanted Frank to take her to the beach to see Ireland one last time, however Frank left her to go to the pub, allowing the tide to take her away.
-Jamie continued his affair with Gloria in Series 10, however this stopped following a pregnancy scare, and eventually Karen discovers his deceit.
-Shane accidentally killed a man after running him over in a hit-and-run and battled his conscience as he began helping the man's family through their grief.
+The final episode of the tenth series saw three prominent characters depart: Emmanuel Ighodaro left his role as Jackson Powell when he and Avril's mounting debts and fractured marriage become too much; Kari Corbett's character Ruby Hepburn took Mimi hostage which resulted in Ruby falling out of a window to her death; Valerie Lilley made her exit as Patty Croker, when she was told that she was dying and wanted Frank to take her to the beach to see Ireland one last time.
+Frank left her to go to the pub, allowing the tide to take her away.
+Jamie continued his affair with Gloria into Series 10, ultimately stopping it following a pregnancy scare combined with Karen discovers his deceit.
+Shane accidentally killed a man in a hit-and-run and battled his conscience as he helped the man's family through their grief.